Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

 Duration is a premium Sherwin Williams paint available in an interior and exterior version.
 Aside from their newer Emerald line of paint, Duration is still considered a top-quality paint.
-I paint homes with the interior and exterior version, and I will explain the pros and cons of the paint.
+I paint homes with both the interior and exterior versions, and I will explain the pros and cons of the paint.

 Per Gallon Cost

 The cost is the biggest drawback if you buy this paint outside of a sale event or without a discount through a store account.
-As of 2017, the exterior paint sells for $73.49 per gallon at regular retail price.
-With a purchase of ten gallons, the total bill would be close to $800 without a sale.
+As of 2022, the exterior paint sells for $89 per gallon at regular retail price for the flat finish.
+With a purchase of 10 gallons, the total bill would be close to $900 without a sale.
 Fortunately, Sherwin Williams holds sale events throughout the year on this particular paint, which is usually for 30 to 40% off.

 How Does the Paint Perform?

-The question is whether Duration paint is worth the cost, or not.
-In terms of durability, the paint performs very well.
-I use it exclusively for all my exterior painting projects, unless the customer wants to use a different product.
+The question is whether Duration paint is worth the cost or not.
+In terms of durability, the paint performs really well.
+I use it exclusively for all of my exterior painting projects unless the customer wants to use a different product.
 Duration expands over the substrate like a plastic film.
 It dries hard, but resists premature cracking and peeling in my experience.

-If you plan to live in your home for a long time, repainting the exterior with Duration will reduce future repaint costs, especially if you buy it during a sales event.
+If you plan to live in your home for a long time, repainting the exterior with Duration will reduce future repaint costs, especially if you buy it during a sale event at a discount.

 The paint is also self-priming and doesn't require a primer when painted on previously painted surfaces.
 Bare wood areas should still be primed separately with an oil primer first.
 In my experience, the paint does cover exceptionally well in one coat, but I always apply two coats anyway for maximum durability.

 What I don't like about Duration exterior, in terms of application, is the extra thickness makes it a little more difficult to cut-in sometimes.
-The paint also tend to gum up on a paint brush fast, especially when it's hot outside.
-I usually have to clean my brush three or four times to prevent hardening.
+The paint also tends to gum up on a paintbrush fast, especially when it's hot and sunny outside.
+I usually have to clean my brush three or four times to prevent the bristles from hardening.

 Duration is also backed by a lifetime warranty, however, I haven't used the warranty so I can't comment on that.